wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-prepare-communication-compliance/includes/introduction.md

 In June of 2019, two employees of a major financial institution were suspended for violating company policy for the writing and forwarding of an email that harassed one of their coworkers.
 In this instance, a manager sent an email to their team with an inappropriate reference regarding one of their colleagues.
 The email was identified, and two employees suspended.
 One for writing the email, and another for forwarding it.

 Code of conduct violations such as the one described above often slip through the cracks due to the proliferation of communications channels, increasing volume of data, the rise of regulatory enforcement, and a shortage of compliance experts to review content.
-Communication compliance in Microsoft 365 helps organizations address these challenges by leveraging machine learning to quickly identify and help you act on code of conduct policy violations in company communications channels, while also helping regulated organizations meet specific supervisory compliance requirements.
+Microsoft Purview Communication Compliance helps organizations address these challenges by leveraging machine learning to quickly identify and help you act on code of conduct policy violations in company communications channels, while also helping regulated organizations meet specific supervisory compliance requirements.

 Communication compliance monitors outbound and inbound communication across Exchange email, Microsoft Teams chats and channels (including attachments), Skype for Business conversations and third-party platform communications such as Bloomberg, Facebook, and Twitter.
 It automatically detects, captures, and alerts reviewers of inappropriate communication across these channels based on policies you define.
 Pre-defined and custom policies allow you to scan communications for policy matches so they can be examined by designated reviewers.
 Reviewers can investigate scanned communications in your organization and take appropriate remediation actions to make sure they're compliant with your organization's messaging standards.

-Watch the video below to learn more about Communication Compliance in Microsoft 365.
+Watch the video below to learn more about Microsoft Purview Communication Compliance.
 >
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4xlaF]